 We offer Pre-Sessional programmes throughout the year and Foundation Programme(s) for both undergraduate and postgraduate students which start at the beginning of the academic year.
 These programmes are all designed to prepare you for university study in the UK when you have not yet met the language requirements for direct entry onto a degree programme.
 Successful completion of these programmes guarantees progression to various degrees at the University of Dundee as long as you hold a relevant offer.

 The 30 week (one Academic Year) Foundation Programme(s) allow applicants who have not met our typical academic entry requirements, and require additional English Language support by up to 1.0 IELTS, to gain the necessary qualifications to enter the University of Dundee degree programmes in the following year.

 The 24 week Pre-Sessional programme (March – August) provides additional English Language tuition for students who do not meet our minimum English Language requirements by up to 1.0 IELTS and the 10 week Pre-Sessional programme (June – August) (October – December) provides specialist English Language tuition for students who are 0.5 IELTS below the requirement for their degree programme.

 Due to an initiative from the Scottish Funding Council (SFC) designed to support key sectors in the Scottish economy, there were some fully-funded places available to eligible students starting this course in 2014/15.
-We are waiting to get confirmation of the number of funded places available for 2015/16.
+We now have funding for places for 2015/16.